 Review the following tips to help in avoiding a parking ticket.
 Always look at parking signs, even in metered areas, as rules and restrictions vary by locations.

 - If a pay-station has malfunctioned use another one.
-This does not apply to meters.

 Yellow curbing is a traffic control device to remove parking in areas.
 No part of your vehicle can be parked next to or on a yellow curb.